You’ve probably heard the saying, “content is king.”

 To put it straight, content audits will help refine your site’s content assets as well as increase conversion rates and social shares.

 Content Audit Template & Checklist

-I’ve put together a list of key analytics tools as well as a content audit template and checklist to make this process as smooth as possible for you.
+I’ve compiled a list of key Google analytics tools, a content audit data template, and a checklist to make this process as smooth as possible for you.

 Content Audit Tools

 - SurferSEO – SurferSEO is one of the best content audit tools (and SEO tools) on the market.
 Use the content editor feature to help with content creation and optimization.